Unseen Bangalore Photos From a Plethora of Day Outings in Bangalore City

 For the past four to five years, I’ve been focusing on eating healthy food and living a conscious life.
 I’m being mindful of the source and content of my food.
 My diet has shifted heavily towards vegetables, fruits, whole grains, juices, nuts, yogurt, and other light food products.
 I try not to purchase items with liquid glucose, edible color, all-purpose flour, palm or vegetable oil, flavor enhancers, and other such redundant and unhealthy items.
 You would be surprised to know how little you can purchase if you vehemently avoid these ingredients.

 We all have been stuck inside homes for about six months now.
 Though usually, I am planning a birthday trip around this time of the year, as September approached I got anxious that I might want to go somewhere.
-But would I be able to step out of Bengaluru or even my house?
+Would I be able to step out of Bengaluru or even my house?

 Then I remembered the article I had written on traveling in the Pandemic.
 For those who have read the guide know that I only suggested traveling by car to an isolated homestay or a guesthouse near the woods.
-Thus you can change your view, hike around, be in nature, and even work with the lush forest swaying in front of you.
+Thus you can change your view, hike around, be in nature, and work with the lush forest swaying in front of you.

 Remembering my idea, I decided to travel in Karnataka and started searching for isolated hotels in the state.
 But as I pored over hundreds of hotels and guesthouses over various websites, I decided to dedicate an entire guide to isolated hotels in Madikeri, Coorg as most of the properties I liked were from this area.

-Please note: Though I wrote this guide in September 2020, these are still some of my most preferred home stays and hotels in Coorg.
-Updated 2023.
-Updated again 2024.
-The problem is that most places have increased their prices exponentially.
+Update 2026: Though I wrote this guide in September 2020, these are still some of my most preferred home stays and hotels in Coorg.
+The only problem is that most places have increased their prices exponentially.
 Everyone around Bangalore tells me this is the supply-demand model.
 I say, people are making as much money as they can.
 They don’t necessarily have to.
-Please do consider your budget while browsing through the guesthouse.
+Please do consider your budget while browsing through the guesthouses.

 I visited Hampi twice, once in 2014, and then again in 2019.
 Though I have been to Hampi two times and have spent about ten-eleven days in the area, I am still nothing less than dazed by not just the ruins and temples of Hampi, but by the green Hampi villages, the crispy dosas that have a different flavor in that part of Karnataka India, the variety of animal life that is running around Hampi fearlessly, but now more so in national parks such as Daroji, and how it all just dovetail so perfectly together.